Rwanda asylum plan: Application

 On 14 May 2022, Johnson said in an interview with the Daily Mail that fifty migrants had been told that they would be transported to Rwanda over the next two weeks, and that his government was ready for legal opposition to the plan's enforcement.

-The first flight under this plan was scheduled for 14 June 2022 and was expected to carry more than 30 people.
+The first flight under this plan was scheduled for 14 June 2022, and was expected to carry more than 30 people.
 By 14 June, the number of people expected on the flight had been reduced to seven after successful legal challenges had removed a number of people from it.
 On the evening of 14 June it was confirmed the flight would no longer depart on that date following an interim measure from the European Court of Human Rights.
 Home Secretary Priti Patel said that she was "disappointed" by the outcome and that preparations for "the next flight" were to begin immediately.
+Liz Truss vowed to expand the scheme during the July–September 2022 Conservative Party leadership election and at the start of her premiership.

+Between the agreement being signed in 2022 and the end of 2023, 21 Rwandans were granted asylum in the United Kingdom.

+In April 2024, after the Safety of Rwanda Act removed legal impediments to the scheme, the Home Office launched raids to detain asylum seekers across the UK in preparation for their deportation.
+A minority of those on the list of 5,700 earmarked as the first cohort for deportation were successfully located for detention.

+In April 2024, a separate voluntary removal programme was launched and one asylum seeker whose asylum claim was unsuccessful was paid £3,000 and sent to Rwanda under the voluntary programme.

+On 1 May 2024, it was reported that the FDA, the union representing senior civil servants, had launched legal action against the scheme.
+The FDA was concerned that, because the scheme allows ministers to ignore the European Court of Human Rights, the FDA's members would be forced to violate international law and therefore the Civil Service Code.